-Eliminating the planting strip maximizes the area available for open space and creates an alley-like streetscape for rear access to each lot.
+Eliminating the planting strip maximizes the area available for open space and creates an alleylike streetscape for rear access to each lot.
 Sidewalks and street trees are required on both sides of the street on all other roads within the development.

-This waiver promotes the goals of the neighborhood model by allowing an alleyway like condition to allow the lots to front on an amenity while relegating parking to the rear.
+This waiver promotes the goals of the neighborhood model by allowing an alleyway like condition to allow the majority of the lots to front on an amenity while relegating parking to the rear.